assisblf/nissan-heritage-tour-booking/README.md

 # nissan-heritage-tour-booking

-Automated data collector for the **Nissan Heritage Tour** booking events, powered by a GitHub Actions workflow that polls the [Coubic](https://coubic.com) API every 30 minutes and snapshots the responses as JSON files.
+Automated data collector for the **Nissan Heritage Tour** booking events, powered by a GitHub Actions workflow that polls the [Coubic](https://coubic.com) API every 30 minutes and snapshots the responses as JSON, grouped by month.
+Includes a static HTML viewer to browse vacancy history on a calendar.

 ---